The Klansman: Development

-The novel was published in 1967.
+The novel by William Bradford Huie was published in 1967.
 Film rights were purchased by the Robert Leder Company for $100,000.
-Originally TV director Don Stewart was meant to direct and Chuck Connors was going to star as the sheriff.
+Originally TV director Don Stewart was meant to direct and Chuck Connors was going to star as Sheriff Track Bascomb.

 Film rights were bought by a black film producer, William D. Alexander, who formed a company, The Movie People, to make the film and reportedly spent a year putting it together.
-Bill Schiffrin who sometimes acted as Sam Fuller's agent said he put the film together.
-The first draft of the script was done by Sam Fuller.
-It was rewritten by Millard Kaufman.
-Schiffrin says Kaufman "distorted" much of what Fuller wrote.
+Bill Schiffrin, who sometimes acted as Samuel Fuller's agent, said he put the film together.
+The first draft of the script was done by Fuller, and it was rewritten by Millard Kaufman.
+Schiffrin says Kaufman "distorted" much of what the former wrote.
 "I wanted Fuller", he said.